freenandes/prez/list/docs-design.md

 ### To do

-- How users are experiencing changes
+- How users are experiencing
 - Review outdated content
 - Weed out inconsistencies
 - Add practical examples/recipes